Why Dog Dental Care Matters More Than You Think

 Day 1-2: Touch the Muzzle

-Gently lift your dog's lip with your finger for a second or two, then immediately reward with a treat.
+Gently lift your dog's lip with your finger for a second or two.
+Give a treat immediately.
 Repeat five to ten times per session, once or twice a day.
-The goal is for your dog to associate lip lifting with good things.
+The goal's simple.
+You want your dog to realize lip lifting pays well.

 Day 3-4: Touch the Teeth and Gums

-Put a small amount of dog toothpaste on your finger.
+Squeeze a pea-sized amount of dog toothpaste onto your finger.
 Let your dog lick it off.
-Then gently rub your finger along the outside of their front teeth and gums for a few seconds.
+Next, gently rub your finger along the outside of their front teeth and gums for a few seconds.
 Reward immediately.
-Keep sessions under 30 seconds.
+Keep these sessions under 30 seconds.

 Day 5-7: Longer Contact

-Gradually increase the duration of gum touching.
-Work your way from the front teeth toward the back molars.
-The back teeth accumulate the most tartar and are the most important to clean.
-Continue rewarding after each short session.
+Gradually increase how long you touch their gums.
+Work your way from the front teeth back toward the molars.
+Those back teeth collect the most tartar.
+They're the most critical to clean.
+Keep rewarding after every short attempt.

 Phase 2: Introducing the Toothbrush (Days 8-14)